dspages/Mobile-Surround-2/README.md

 ![Screenshot](screenshot_url)

-### Feature 4: Sound playback
+### Feature 5: Sound playback
 Users can play sound tracks and then other users in the same sound group will all hear them synchronously.
 Under the hood, a schedule-delay algorithm is used to maximize the synchrony of the sound onset.

 ![Screenshot](screenshot_url)

-### Feature 5: Mobile and laptop compatibility
+### Feature 6: Mobile and laptop compatibility
-The page was made with mobile-first styling.
-Since GPS is the most accurate source of time on mobile devices, mobile devices establish synchrony using GPS pings.
-If the app detects the user is on a laptop it instead uses the computer's internal clocks.

-### Feature 6: Down-mixing
-The sound is down-mixed into its constituent channels, allowing each user to play a different channel of the sound and creating a true surround sound experience.
+The app was made with mobile-first styling.
+But it is compatible with laptop and desktop devices as well.

 ## Synchrony algorithm
 A key technical feature of this app is establishing synchrony of sound onset using ActionCable.
 Internet latency has unacceptable variability for the functionality we require.
 Instead, when a user sends a play sound command, a timestamp is taken and sent to the server.